HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In the example above, the second `archetype` tag defines a bare-text template containing a fragment of an XML/HTML document that is cloned to the target location without any evaluation of the expression, even if it contains a valid Evaluation expression.

-In addition, in the `archetype` tag, we can also use the `type` attribute to define the text type of the template fragment, which can take the following values:
+In addition, in the `archetype` tag, we can also use `type` attribute to define the text type of the template fragment, which can take the following values:

-- `plain`: treat as plain text.
+- `plain`: Treat as plain text.
 - `html`: Treat as an HTML fragment.
-- `svg`: treat as an SVG fragment.
+- `svg`: Treat as an SVG fragment.
 - `mathml`: Treat as a MathML fragment.
-- `xgml`: Treated as an XGML fragment.
+- `xgml`: Treat as an XGML fragment.
 - `xml`: Treat as a generic XML fragment.

 If no `type` attribute value is specified, the default text type of the target document is taken.
-For example, when the target document type is `html`, the document fragments defined by the `archetype` tag will be processed as HTML fragments by default.
+For example, when the target document type is `html`, the document fragments defined by `archetype` tag will be processed as HTML fragments by default.

-Essentially, the template content defined by `archetype` is a string variable whose variable name is defined by the `name` attribute.
+Essentially, the template content defined by `archetype` is a string variable whose variable name is defined by `name` attribute.

 Note that the variable name used to refer to a specific `archetype` template, unlike HTML/XML, HVML does not require the identifier to be globally unique, but only required to be unique among sibling elements of the same level in HVML, which brings certain convenience. for example: